lipusz/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/configuring-cross-cluster-replication.md

 <!-- From Tibor: Highlight that the guide is super-simplified and deals with setting up a 1-1 node ES clusters (leader and follower) running on localhost.
 A prod-ready environment needs different settings.-->
 <!-- From Russ: We should just adapt to those settings instead of saying "this guide shows steps that you can't follow for a real setup."
 I think we need to elevate our docs game for CCR. -->

-## Prerequisite: Required DXP Patch Level
+## Prerequisite for DXP: Required Patch Level

 To use CCR, all of your DXP cluster nodes must be running on **DXP 7.2 Fix Pack 5+ / Service Pack 2+**.